gbif/hp-gb33/financial-support.md

 Only one person per Voting Participant, the Head of Delegation, is eligible to apply for partial support.
 However, the Head of Delegation can reassign the support to a member of the delegation.

 ## How to apply?
-Fill in the GB33 application form for partial financial support and submit the form no later than **5 June 2026.
-Applications received after the deadline will not be considered**.
+Fill in the GB33 application form for partial financial support and submit the form no later than **5 June 2026**.
+Applications received after the deadline will not be considered.

-**The application form can be found here ADD LINK**
+**The application form can be found [here](https://forms.gle/cRUbx3qr2TDiSrZ38)**

 Please note that funding will as a rule not be provided in advance of the meeting but by reimbursement after the meeting.
 Recognizing the lengthy time span between purchase of flight ticket and reimbursement of costs, the GBIF Secretariat offers the opportunity to reimburse flight costs straight after the tickets have been purchased, based on receipts, if needed.
 If applicants to not have the means to pre-finance the cost of a flight ticket, they may apply for GBIF to pay the air ticket costs directly.